 The flea market opens at 5 or 6 am, depending on the time of year, and the farmers’ market opens at 7 am.
 Everything closes by 3 pm, so plan to make this your first stop of the day.
 Grab a sausage or some kettle corn from one of the food vendors, and let the treasure hunt begin!

 Time to catch some shut-eye at one of the top notch hotels nearby.
-The Villages features several hotels, including the Waterfront Inn at Lake Sumter Landing and several Marriot properties, all offering first class accommodations and a great night’s sleep.
+The Villages features several hotels, including the the nearby Brownwood Hotel & Spa as well as Waterfront Inn at Lake Sumter Landing and several Marriot properties, all offering first class accommodations and a great night’s sleep.

-To top off the day, head to the Spanish Springs Town Square, which is located right on Highway 441.
-Catch a movie at the Rialto Theater or just meander around the square, window shopping and taking in the live music.
-If you’re a steak lover, be sure to try the ribeye at the Cattle Baron Club.
+To top off the day, head to the Spanish Springs Town Square®, which is located right on Highway 441.
+Throw a strike at Spanish Springs Lanes or just meander around the square, window shopping and taking in the live music.
+If you love Italian cuisine, be sure to try Augustine’s 1812 House.
 Afterwards, check out McCall’s Tavern, which is right around the corner on Alvarez Avenue.